90-96 Corvette C68 ECC HVAC Repair

 6) Install the new capacitor and solder it in place.

-7) Remove the four grey bulb holders from the faceplate and one bulb holder from the main logic board and replace them with the bulbs provided in the kit.
+7) Remove the four grey bulb from the faceplate and one grey bulb from the main logic board and replace them with the bulbs provided in the kit.

 Remove the faceplate bulbs circled in blue